aredridel/recipes/index.md

 virgin gin and tonic like drink

 [Coffee and Cough Drop](Drinks/Coffee and Cough Drop.md), weird but good

-[Melon Syrup](Drinks/Melon Syrup.md), using waste parts of a rockmelon for flavor.

 [Melon Lime Fizz](Drinks/Melon Lime Fizz.md), a refreshing summer cocktail.